For speeches made by Her Majesty the Queen, view the official royal website

 • Even into his eighties, Churchill would pay a visit to the British House of Commons.
 His appearance had distracted attention from a debate in progress.
 An MP said irritably, “They say he’s potty.”
 Churchill turned and grumbled in response, “They say he can’t hear, either”.

-The Queen threatened that she would send Vicky to bed instantly if she referred to the good doctor that way again.
+• Queen Victoria’s eldest daughter, Vicky, was very strong willed but could be very amusing.
+Introduced to Dr. Brown, a new palace physician, the princess greeted him as “Brown” as Prince Albert had addressed him.
+Queen Victoria did not approve and threatened that she would send Vicky to bed instantly.
 When Dr. Brown called on the family one day, Vicky chirped, “Good morning, Brown!”
 Seeing her mother’s angry face, she turned and curtsied to him: “And goodnight, Brown, for I am going to bed.”

 • Vicky’s baby sister, Princess Beatrice, was just as willful.
 One day at lunch, the then-two-year-old princess wanted a very sweet dessert.